openstack/ironic/install-guide/source/include/configure-glance-images.rst

    If you want to use Fedora image, replace ``ubuntu`` with ``fedora`` in the chosen command.

-   .. note:: To build the deploy image take a look at the `Building or
+   .. note:: To build the deploy image take a look at the :ref:`deploy-ramdisk`
-            downloading a deploy ramdisk image`_ section.

-            .. _`Building or downloading a deploy ramdisk image`: http://docs.openstack.org/developer/ironic/deploy/install-guide.html#building-or-downloading-a-deploy-ramdisk-image
+             section.

 #.
 Add the user images to the Image service